clicon/clixon/README.md

 ==========

 Clixon was implemented to provide an open-source generic configuration tool.
-The existing [CLIgen](http://www.cligen.se) tool was extended to a framework.
-Most of the user projects are for embedded network and measuring devices, but can be deployed for more general use.
+The existing [CLIgen](http://www.cligen.se) tool was for command-lines only, whilke clixon is a system with config-db, xml and rest interfaces.
+Most of the projects using clixon are for embedded network and measuring devices.
+But Clixon is more generic than that.

 Users of clixon currently include:
   * [Netgate](https://www.netgate.com)